duxsco/gpg-keyserver/README.md

 ## DNS record

-You can add the following DNS record for others to find your keyserver:
+You can add the following DNS record for others to better find your keyserver:

 ```
 _hkps._tcp.example.org.
 300 IN SRV 1 1 443 keys.example.org.